tanaylab/DataAxesFormats.jl/README.md

   - Out of the box, allow storing the data in memory, in `AnnData` objects (e.g., using `h5ad` files), directly inside [H5FS](https://hdfgroup.org/) files, or as a collection of simple memory-mapped files in a directory.
-  - The data model is based on (1) some axes with named entries, (2) vector data indexed by a single axis, (3) matrix data indexed by a pair of axes, and also (4) scalar data items (anything not tied to some axis).
+  - The data model is based on (1) some axes with named entries, (2) vector data indexed by a single axis, (3) matrix data indexed by a pair of axes, and also (4) scalar data (anything not tied to some axis).
   - There is explicit control over 2D data layout (row or column major), and support for both dense and sparse matrices, both of which are crucial for performance.
   - This is implemented in Julia, as a seed for efficient computation pipelines (which are hard to implement in Python